 The short answer is yes.
 Take out a loan to consolidate your debt.
 The interest rate will be so much better than the credit card interest you are paying.
-There are many companies that can make the process painless like Sofi, Lending Club and Upgrade just to name a few.
+There are many companies that can make the process painless like Earnest, Lending Club and Credible just to name a few.

 If you plan on taking out a loan remember that there is a loan origination fee that will be a percentage of the loan amount.
 It will be different between companies.
 Do the math and be sure the fee is worth the amount you will be saving in the long run.

 Hi- A little background on myself… I am 25 years old with my career being in Chicago, IL.
 I am working to get to the point where I am saving 15% regularly through 401K, the match, and Betterment IRA.
 However, you all talk a lot about retiring earlier than the old school 60 years old and such, which sounds amazing.
 Ha.